Skip to main content

 Serverpod makes it easy to generate serializable classes that can be passed between server and client or used to communicate with the database.

-in the home directory of the server to build the Dart code for the classes and make them accessible to both the server and client.
+The structure for your serialized classes is defined in YAML-files in the lib/src/protocol directory.
+Run serverpod generate in the home directory of the server to build the Dart code for the classes and make them accessible to both the server and client.

-Here is a simple example of a yaml-file defining a serializable class:
+Here is a simple example of a YAML-file defining a serializable class:

 class: Company